Common eland: Genetics and evolution

-The Bovidae family ancestors of the common eland evolved approximately 20 million years ago in Africa; fossils are found throughout Africa and France, but the best record appears in sub-Saharan Africa.
-The first members of the tribe Tragelaphini appear six million years in the past during the late Miocene.
+The Bovidae family ancestors of the common eland arose approximately 20 million years ago in Africa; fossils are found throughout Africa and France, but the best records are in sub-Saharan Africa.
+The first members of the tribe Tragelaphini appear six million years ago during the late Miocene.
 An extinct ancestor of the common eland (Taurotragus arkelli) appears in the Pleistocene in northern Tanzania and the first T. oryx fossil appears in the Holocene in Algeria.

 In 2010, a genetic study was made basing on the evolutionary history of common elands.
-Located in the sub-Saharan savanna biome of East and Southern Africa, the study used methods including analysis of mitochondrial DNA control-region fragments from 122 individuals to learn more about various topics, such as the phylogeography, genetic diversity, and demographic history of the species.
-The conclusions strongly supported the presence of a longer-standing population in the south and a mosaic of Pleistocene refugia in the east.
-Today, their extinction from these parts is thought to be due to colonization.
-The similarity of dates obtained from more studies indicates a significant event around 200 ka, which had brought a great change in the genetic history of the species.
+Using material from East and Southern Africa, analysis of mitochondrial DNA control-region fragments from 122 individuals revealed information concerning the phylogeography, genetic diversity, and demographic history of the species.
+The conclusions supported the presence of a long-standing population in the southern Africa and a mosaic of Pleistocene refugia in eastern Africa.
+The similarity of dates obtained from other studies indicates a significant genetic event around 200 ka.